-This summer, Blizzard will reincarnate World of Warcraft as it was in 2006 with World of Warcraft: Classic, bringing both teary-eyed veterans and clueless teenagers back to the original envisioning of WoW with all its frustrating quests, misfit quirks, and fascinatingly obtuse features.
-As someone who spent far too much time exploring these vast swathes of fantasy land in my younger years, I decided to look back at each of the Vanilla zones and rank them from worst to best, based on their original states before Warcraft's Cataclysm expansion changed them forever.
+Blizzard reincarnated World of Warcraft as it was in 2006 with World of Warcraft Classic, bringing both teary-eyed veterans and clueless teenagers back to the original envisioning of WoW with all its frustrating quests, misfit quirks, and fascinatingly obtuse features.
+As someone who spent far too much time exploring these vast swathes of fantasy land in my younger years, I looked back at each of the Vanilla zones and rank them from worst to best, based on their original states before Warcraft's Cataclysm expansion changed them forever.

 Writing this list was a joy, because it reminded me just how inconsistent early Warcraft zones are.
 You have clear end-game areas like the Plaguelands and Burning Steppes, which are all equipped with tons of dungeons and grindable elites.
 But then there's Felwood, a stretch of puke-green forest that serves absolutely no purpose whatsoever.
 Today Blizzard ships an expansion with six or so tightly-wound, scaleable zones that all dovetail into each other super neatly.
 It works so much better than the old days, but there's still something I miss about Vanilla's mess.

 Yes, I fully understand how that makes me a crazy person.
 Anyway, here's every zone in Vanilla WoW rated from worst to best.

 In a lot of ways, you can tell which were the good zones and which were the bad ones by how much work Blizzard did to them in Cataclysm.
 In the Badlands' case, they let Deathwing absolutely obliterate, like, a quarter of the environment.
 That was totally fine because the Badlands sucked.
 It was like Durotar: Part Two with more scorpions.

 Uldaman , a dungeon set inside of an abandoned Titan vault, was cool, though.